ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 ---
 ## Script - Create Artifact from Assets info
-Create artifact from Assets info for the selected row
+Create artifact from Assets information for the selected row.

 **Object:** qr_assets